-Business Lessons from a Guy with a Face Tattoo
+Business Lessons from a Guy with a Face Tattoo: Mexico Month Part 2

-This post is part 2 of the Mexico Month series, reflections on running a project to help founders and knowledge workers learn how to grow businesses with AI in Guadalajara, Mexico in Fall 2024.
+This post is part 2 of the Mexico Month series, reflections on running a project to help founders and knowledge workers grow their businesses with AI in Guadalajara, Mexico in Fall 2024.

 Part 1: Invisible Architecture of Opportunity